-The EA performs the roles of Administering and Employing Authorities with the Pensions Committee and Pension Board, supported by the Finance Director and the Pension Fund Management team and a variety of external advisors, taking overall responsibility for Administering Authority functions.
-The EA's Director of Resources and Legal Services and the HR Pensions team perform the role of Employing Authority.
+The EA performs the roles of Administering and Employing Authorities with the Pensions Committee and Pension Board, supported by the Pension Fund Management team and a variety of external advisors, taking overall responsibility for Administering Authority functions.
+The EA's HR Pensions team perform the role of Employing Authority.
 The day-to-day administration of the funds is outsourced to Capita.

-The Pensions Committee is a sub-committee of the EA Board with 14 members made up of 4 Board members, 2 Executive members, 1 NRW Executive member, 5 employee/Trades Union nominees, 1 pensioner nominee and 1 deferred member nominee.
+The Pensions Committee is a sub-committee of the EA Board with 14 members made up of 4 Board members, 2 Executive members, 1 NRW Executive member, 5 employee/Trades Union nominees, with 2 member nominees for pensioners and deferred members.
 The Committee is supplemented by an Investment Sub Group where specific advice can be provided by Officers, and external advisors.
 There are 2 Trade Union nominees on the Investment Sub-Group.